 Topic 2: The Big story in the Bible – Pupils study a variety of Bible stories and consider the overall message of the Bible.

-Topic 3: Jesus the man – This topic encourages pupils to look at the character of Jesus both historically and from a religious standpoint.
+Topic 3: What is so radical about Jesus – This topic encourages pupils to look at the character of Jesus both historically and from a religious standpoint.

 Each topic will be formally assessed by the teacher and all pupils will complete a topic checklist to assess their own learning at the end of each topic.